hungsu/quartz/content/notes/Elden Ring.md

 ## Not so fun things

 So far, I don't care much for the game's story or its characters.
-I had extremely high expectations of the story, and could not tell you anything about it despite having 30 hours in the game.
+I had extremely high expectations of the story given its involvement with George R. R. Martin, and could not tell you anything about it despite having 40 hours in the game.

 The game balance is terrible.
 Enemy damage is too high, rune rewards often don't make sense.
 Videogamedunkey made a [video](https://youtu.be/D1H4o4FW-wA) about it.